solidoss/solidframe/tutorials/aio_echo/README.md

 }
 ```

-Before delving into the Listener and Talker code, lets see what happens after the user of the application enters a character and presses ENTER:
+Now, before delving into the Listener and Talker code, lets see what happens after the user of the application enters a character and presses ENTER.

 The SolidFrame Asynchronous environment shuts down in the following order:
+ * the _service_
+   * stops accepting new objects
- * the _service_: will stop accepting new objects, notify all existing objects with generic_event_category.event(GenericEvents::Kill) and wait until all objects die.
+   * notifies all existing objects with generic_event_category.event(GenericEvents::Kill)
+   * waits until all objects die
- * the _manager_: because every _service_ has a reference to the _manager_, the _manager_ must outlive all services.
-Upon destruction, the _manager_ will ensure all services are stopped.
+ * the _manager_ (because every _service_ has a reference to the _manager_, the _manager_ must outlive all services)
+   * ensures that all services are stopped
- * the _scheduler_: because every _manager_ keep internally references to _shedulers_, _schedulers_ used by _objects_ stored within a _manager_ MUST outlive the _manager_.
-On destruction, the _scheduler_ will wait until all its threads terminate.
+ * the _scheduler_ (because every _manager_ keep internally references to _shedulers_, _schedulers_ used by _objects_ stored within a _manager_ MUST outlive the _manager_
+   * waits until all its threads terminate

 Let us now see the declaration of the Listener: